Standards of Practice

 - Ensure that clients are informed of their right to view their personal records and the process to do so in accordance with PIPEDA and Provincial Privacy Acts.

 - Takes reasonable steps to ensure the electronic record keeping system is designed and operated such that the patient health records are

 a) Secure from loss, tampering, interfaced or unauthorized use or access

 b) Available as hard copies

-- As part of a resignation process, the certified pedorthic professional shall, with regard to each patient health record for which the certified pedorthic professional has the primary responsibility, take reasonable steps to ensure that:
+- As part of a resignation or cease in practice process, the certified pedorthic professional shall, with regard to each patient health record for which the certified pedorthic professional has the primary responsibility, take reasonable steps to ensure that:

 a) Reasonable efforts are made to obtain the patients consent and the record is transferred to another registrant.

 b) The patient is notified that the registrant intends to resign and the patient can obtain copies of their health record.